A straightforward trailed out-and-back, with a short bushwhack to the summit of Mt Pleasant.

 The hike from this end is not super well-know but is beloved by locals, for good reason: the hike up to Romer is only 3 miles and the trail is exceptionally lovely.

-The lot is small, with space for 5 or 6 cars, and maybe 2 more parked carefully to the side.
+The parking area is small, with space for 5 or 6 cars, and maybe 2 more parked carefully to the side.
 You have to drive through Phoenicia briefly to get to it.

 The trail passes directly into the woods and zig zags uphill through a series of switchbacks, crossing drainages and small streams.
 The first mile-and-a-half is moderately steep.

 First you’ll pass this section, just below a spring…

 This boulder is as big as a small bus…

 After 1.5 miles, you’ll come to this massive long rock, one of many dramatic rock outcroppings and erratics on the trail.
 Good spot for a snack.

 Not long after the first marker, you’ll pass this insane-looking glacial erratic…

 From here, keep an eye to the right side of the trail.
 When the leaves are off the trees, you’ll get your first glimpse of Wittenberg which seems to constantly move farther away, the closer you get to it.

 At 1950’ you’ll come to this fun rock channel…